COCONUT RHINOCEROS BEETLE (CRB)

 CRB populations can have devastating impacts on palm species that are foundational to cultural heritage, agriculture, ecosystems, and economies, when out of their native range.

 Adult coconut rhinoceros beetle (CRB) are black beetles averaging 2 inches in length with a visible horn.
 They are night-active and can fly.
 Although they do not bite, they may carry diseases, so they should not be handled with bare hands if possible.

 CRB larvae can grow up to three inches before pupating.
 These larvae crawl on their side and curl into a "C" shape when handled.
 As larvae, they live and feed on decomposing plant material.
 CRB prefer coconut palm green waste but can survive in most decaying plant material.

-CRB was discovered at Mamala Bay, Oahu December 2013.
-It is assumed the beetle came from Guam, as genetic testing has shown similarities between the beetles found in both places, although we do not know how it arrived.
+CRB was discovered at Mamala Bay, O'ahu December 2013.
+It is assumed the beetle was accidentally introduced on a flight from an infested island in the Pacific.
 While it was first detected at the airport (HNL), there are both military and commercial flights from areas with CRB populations.